On this page:

 We can state correctness similarly to how it was stated for Abscond:

-Compiler Correctness: For all expressions e and integers i, if (e,i) in , then (asm-interp (compile e)) equals i.
+Compiler Correctness: For all e Expr and i Integer, if (interp e) equals i, then (exec e) equals i.

 And we can test this claim by comparing the results of running compiled and interpreted programs, leading to the following property, which hopefully holds: